 An external light can be used with the side screen to illuminate the food magazine when reward is delivered.

 The external light's 4-way connector plug slots into the back of the top box at CN7.
+To turn the light on in a script, use the code:

 The external light hooks onto the top of the end of the tank, once the tank is in the chamber.
 It is recommended that you first try attaching the external light to the tank whilst the tank is outside of the chamber.
 Then take it off to slot the tank into the chamber.
 The tank will not slide into the chamber with the external light attached.